NIVANorge/resa_add_uv_abs/README.md

 Please pay particular attention to the following log file messages:

  1. `Skipping upload for NR-yyyy-xxxxx.
 Could not identify water sample in RESA2`<br> *This is just a warning, not an error*.
 This is expected for recently processed samples, where the water chemistry analysis has not yet been finalised by the lab.
 In this case, it is OK to simply wait and the sample should be processed as soon as an ID can be correctly identified.
-However, if this warning is being printed for old samples (i.e. long after other analyses on the same sample have finished), it should be investigated to determine the cause <br><br>
+However, if this warning is being printed for old samples (i.e. long after other analyses on the same sample have finished), it should be investigated to determine the cause

  2. `Skipping upload for NR-yyyy-xxxxx (water sample ID xxxxxx).
 Values already exist (use 'force_update=True' to reload)`<br>
      *This is a warning, not an error*.
 If this is a reanalysis, the more recent set of values should probably replace the first.
 In this case, the script can be re-run manually with `force_update=True` to update the values in the database (contact James Sample).
-Otherwise, there may be an error/conflict with sample IDs, which should be investigated <br><br>
+Otherwise, there may be an error/conflict with sample IDs, which should be investigated

  3. `ERROR: File '../../test_data/AByymmdd/xxxxx.SP' contains 699 rows (expected 701)`<br>
     *This is an error*.
-The file should be checked and the sample reanalysed if necessary <br><br>
+The file should be checked and the sample reanalysed if necessary

  4. `ERROR: Cannot assign blanks for all files`<br>
     *This is an error*.
 It will be followed by a table of result files for which blanks cannot be found.
 The most likely cause is that a blank sample was not run **before** the main set of samples.
 In this case, the folder should be manually checked to identify an appropriate blank (if present) or reanalysed if this is not possible.
 If a blank can be identified manually, it can be copied and the timestamp in the header adjusted so that it falls before the first true sample.
 The batch will then be processed successfully when the script next runs